 Piroshky Piroshky

 Once caffeinated, I began my Pike Place Market bakery crawl next door at Piroshky Piroshky.
-Established in 1992, this Russian bakery serves 30 varieties of piroshkis or hand pies.
-Savory choices included beef and cheese, chicken curry and rice, and bacon, hash brown egg, and cheese.
+Established in 1992, this Russian bakery offers 30 varieties of piroshkis, also known as hand pies.
+Savory choices included beef and cheese, chicken curry and rice, and bacon, hash brown, and egg with cheese.

-On the sweet side, fresh rhubarb and a cinnamon cardamom bun reminded me of the bakeries in Copenhagen I'd visited.
-They all looked enticing, so it wasn't an easy decision.
+On the sweet side, fresh rhubarb and a cinnamon cardamom bun reminded me of the bakeries I'd visited in Copenhagen.
+They all looked enticing, so it wasn't an easy decision to make.
 I took a chance on smoked salmon pate with cream cheese and dill, and it was surprisingly good.

 Le Panier

 After eating my hand pie, I went to the French bakery Le Panier next door.
-As you can tell, this bakery crawl did not require much walking on my part!
-Inside, there was a steady flow of customers ordering freshly baked pastries.
+As you can see, this bakery crawl didn't require much walking on my part!
+Inside, a steady flow of customers ordered freshly baked pastries.

-Once again, I wanted everything in the display cases but settled on pistachio and lemon macarons, which I ate outside, and a delectable apricot pastry, which I held until the following day.
+Once again, I wanted everything in the display cases.
+I settled on pistachio and lemon macarons, which I ate outside, and a delectable apricot pastry, which I saved until the following day.
 Le Panier's apple and peach tarts looked incredible and are available for $4.25 by the slice (or $26 per pie).

 Related: Bakeries in San Francisco